ashish-m-yh/non-cs-projects/README.md

 This is a space to enumerate hobby science projects which are outside Computer Science / IT and a central place to maintain documentation of them.
 As each project is explored, each will have a page dedicated to it.

+## Purpose of this Page
+This page is a central scratchpad for project ideas, so that ideas do not get lost.
+Moreover,this is also a space to communicate to other like-minded folks on the Internet or among my friends who may like to contribute to these projects, since I may lack certain skills to build all of this.
+Moreover, this is also a way to get fresh insights into my thought process, which can result in better outcomes.

+## How to Collaborate
+Please reach out at ashish.mukherjee@gmail.com

 ## Heron's Fountain
 This is a fountain which works on hydraulic pressure and therefore, a mechnical device which runs a fountain without electricity.